hpssjellis/rugby-ref-signals-ordered-penalties-free-kick-scrum/README.md

 # Images and videos from world rugby at https://laws.worldrugby.org/?signal_category=2

-## Ref Signals in order of called (Very un-scientific just how I feel about it)
+## Ref Signals in order of Most Often Called (Very un-scientific just how I feel about it.)